 When French forward Kylian Mbappé runs, he flies.

-The 19-year-old moved like lightning to help France beat Argentina 4-3 last weekend — becoming the first teenager to score two goals in a single World Cup knockout game since Brazilian legend Pele in the 1958 final.
+Like how the 22-year-old moved like lightning to help France beat Argentina 4-3 in 2018 — becoming the first teenager to score two goals in a single World Cup knockout game since Brazilian legend Pele in the 1958 final.

 But that's not all he's been getting credit for.
 Mbappé also donates all his match fees to charity, reportedly as much as £17,000 for every game, according to French newspaper L’Equipe.